Publish, share and discover data in peer-reviewed, brief articles

 Data articles are easy to submit and subject to a quick and transparent peer review process.
 These articles ensure that data and the metadata to understand it are actively reviewed, curated and formatted.
 In addition, the articles will be indexed and made available immediately upon publication.

 Several journals support data articles and they are either fully open access or support open access publication.
-Genomics Data and Data in Brief are open access journals that publish data articles.
+Data in Brief is an open access journal that publishes data articles in all research areas.
 Find out more about supporting journals.

 Not all the data collected during the research cycle makes it into a final publication; data articles complement full research papers, providing an easy channel for researchers to publish their datasets and receive proper credit and recognition for the work they have done.
 This is particularly true for replication data, negative datasets or data from intermediate experiments, which often go unpublished.